 I’ve always considered myself to be a careful person and I take good care of my belongings.
-That is until I accidentally dropped my LG phone in a huge bowl of miso soup recently in Singapore.
+That is until I accidentally dropped my Smartphone in a huge bowl of miso soup recently.

 This made me feel bad for a while, until I discovered I was not the only klutz in Singapore.